A bowl of freshly made kimchiA bowl of freshly made kimchi

 While cabbage kimchi is the most common type, there are many other varieties of kimchi to try.
 Radish kimchi, or “kkakdugi,” is made with cubed radish and a similar seasoning paste.
 Cucumber kimchi, or “oi kimchi,” is made with sliced cucumbers and a milder seasoning paste.
 These variations offer different flavors and textures, so be sure to experiment and find your favorite.

-See also How to make manti from Turkey?
+See also How to make soto ayam from Indonesia?

 Another popular variation of kimchi is “baechu geotjeori,” which is a fresh, unfermented version of cabbage kimchi.
 It is made by mixing shredded cabbage with a seasoning paste and serving it immediately.
 This type of kimchi is crisp and refreshing, and is a great option for those who prefer a milder flavor.